-The College may also appeal the decision of the Disciplinary Board if it is of the opinion that the decision was manifestly unfair to the College community.
-The College may exercise its right to appeal within fourteen (14) calendar days of the decision of the Disciplinary Board.
+Disciplinary Board.
 The Provost shall immediately provide a copy of any appeal to the Respondent.
 The College shall follow all appeals procedures and limitations followed by the respondent.

-The issues to be reviewed on appeal shall be limited to whether: (a) the sanction is appropriate; (b) the proper due process procedures were followed; and/or (c) additional pertinent information is available which was previously not available as of the date of the hearing.
-If the student presents new information, the complainant may file a written response thereto within five (5) calendar days of the filing of the appeal.
+The issues to be reviewed on appeal shall be limited to whether: (a) the sanction is appropriate; (b) the proper due process procedures were followed; and/or (c) additional